 You can make Alexa announce that ‘Dinner’s ready’ to every speaker in your home thanks to its intercom feature, or send music to a particular room as a not-so-subtle message – Bruno Mars’ Lazy Song to a room containing a housemate who’s yet to emerge, perhaps.
 They're fun features – but also very useful.

 With smart speakers, the audio side often takes a back seat to the smart home capabilities.
 But not with the Echo Studio.
-Positioned as Amazon's speaker for audiophiles, it boasts upgraded internals fit for hi-res audio, which is now available from Amazon's own music streaming service.
+Positioned as Amazon's speaker for audiophiles, it boasts upgraded internals fit for hi-res audio, which is now available from Amazon's own music streaming service at no extra cost to Amazon Music Unlimited subscribers.
 And it delivers 3D audio courtesy of Sony's 360 Reality Audio and Dolby Atmos.

-Amazon followed up the Echo Input with the Echo Flex, which is essentially an Alexa plug.
-Slot it into a plug socket and it'll connect to your home wi-fi network – you can then voice control it, with Alexa reading out news headlines, weather reports and the like, and controlling other smart home devices.
+This is essentially an Alexa plug.
+Slot it into a plug socket and it'll connect to your home wi-fi network – you can then voice control it, with Alexa reading out news headlines (it has a very small 0.6-in mini speaker for voice pickup and response, but it is not optimised for music playback), weather reports and the like, and controlling other smart home devices.
 And if you do want music, you can always plug an external speaker into it.
-A great option if counter space is limited.
+It doesn't cost very much at all and, because it sits in a plug socket, it's a great option if counter space is limited.

 MORE: Buy the Amazon Echo Flex